Exosomal microRNAs in Diagnosis of Colorectal Cancer

 Abstract

-AIM: To identify target exosomal microRNAs for CRC diagnostics in patients over and under 50 years of age.
+AIM: The study aimed to identify exosomal microRNA targets for diagnosing colorectal cancer in patients over and under 50 years of age.

 Full Text